nus-cs2103-AY1718S2/addressbook-level4/collated/functional/SuxianAlicia.md

 import seedu.address.model.tag.Group;

 /**
+ * Parses input arguments and creates a new DeleteGroupCommand object.
+ */
+public class DeleteGroupCommandParser implements Parser<DeleteGroupCommand> {

+    /**
      * Parses the given {@code String} of arguments in the context of the DeleteGroupCommand
      * and returns an DeleteGroupCommand object for execution.
- * @throws ParseException if the user input does not conform the expected format */ public class DeleteGroupCommandParser implements Parser<DeleteGroupCommand> {
+     * @throws ParseException if the user input does not conform the expected format */ public DeleteGroupCommand parse(String userInput) throws ParseException {

-    @Override
-    public DeleteGroupCommand parse(String userInput) throws ParseException {
         try {
             Group group = ParserUtil.parseGroup(userInput);